Penumbra Guide

 Alternatively, to import an existing wallet, try

-$ cargo run --quiet --release --bin pcli init soft-kms import-phrase
+$ pcli init soft-kms import-phrase

 Enter seed phrase: